helm/helm/docs/developers.md

 $ make bootstrap build
 ```

+NOTE: This will fail if not run from the path: `$GOPATH/src/k8s.io/helm`.

 This will build both Helm and Tiller. `make bootstrap` will attempt to
 install certain tools if they are missing.